lajoiedevivre89/Bookmark-Manager/README.md

  As a user,
  So I can view my most-used websites,
  I want to view a list of bookmarks

+As a user,
+ So I can retrieve my most-used websites at a later date, I want to to be able to store these websites
  ```

  ## Domain Model